Welcome to the living record of our travels in Europe

 Why are we committed to locomotion?

 First, because the world is big; every place is a singular synthesis of geography, climate, culture and history.
 The spectrum of civilization is near infinite and we feel it would be naïve to guess at our ideal roles in the scheme of things without at least testing the possibilities.
-Furthermore, it so happens all that variation is stunningly beautiful.
+Plus, it so happens all that variation is stunningly beautiful.

 Ultimately, because coming home is not the same as having never left.
 Friends and family, we miss you dearly and look forward to returning with new stories to share, new ideas, and newfound appreciation.

 Whether from the back of an elephant or an armchair, never stop exploring.